 In the United States and Canada, new XTVs must be designed, built and equipped to meet stringent Federal anti-smog standards.
-ARGO must warrant the emissions control system on your XTV for the periods of time listed below, provided there has been no abuse, neglect or improper maintenance of your XTV.
+ARGO must warrant the emissions control system on your XTV or the periods o time listed below, provided there has been no abuse, neglect or improper maintenance o your XTV.
 Your emissions control system may include parts such as the sensors, the ignition and the engine computer.
 Also included may be hoses, connectors and other emissions-related assemblies.
 Where a warrantable condition exists, ARGO will repair your XTV at no cost to you, including diagnosis, parts, and labor.